Skip to content

 Every method supports two sending modes, determined by the contract shape:

 • Request-response (has success) — the sender waits for a typed reply.
-Use for RPC-style calls where you need a result or confirmation.
+Use for RPC-style calls.

-• Fire-and-forget (no success) — the message is sent without waiting.
-Use for notifications, events, and one-way signals.
+• Fire-and-forget (no success) — sent without waiting.
+Use for notifications and one-way signals.

 Both modes work in either direction (clientToServer and serverToClient).